ToutleLakeTech/BehaveClass/README.md

 - Site Blocks

 # Site Blocks
 Site Blocks is DNS system to easily block websites.
 Don't want to manually enter every website?
 Just use some of our preset policies!
-Site Blocks will even work outside of an internal network.
 Site Blocks has a built in dashboard in BehaveClass to easily manage allowed sites, blocked sites, and view what students are looking up.
+SiteBlocks is built off of the Pi-Hole system.
+Feature is only available if you have a Pi-Hole system setup.

 # Disabling Features
 Don't want some of these features?
 You can easily disable them in the administration interface.